Man1exter/botAICRYPTO/README.md

 - `api_urls`: List of API URLs for each token.
 - `output_dirs`: List of output directories for each chart.
 - `notification_methods`: List of notification methods for each chart.
+- `email_settings`: Email settings for notifications.
+- `sms_settings`: SMS settings for notifications.
+- `logging_level`: Logging level for the application.
+- `logging_format`: Logging format for the application.
+- `time_zone`: Time zone for scheduling downloads.

 ### token_info_panel.py

-This script creates a simple GUI using Tkinter to display the current price and 24-hour volume of XRP.
-It fetches data from the CoinGecko API and updates the display.
+This script creates a simple GUI using Tkinter to display the current price and 24-hour volume of selected cryptocurrencies.
+It fetches data from the CoinGecko API, updates the display, and saves the data to a file in different formats (JSON, TXT).

 ### tempCodeRunnerFile.py